yenh-cs/yenh-cs.github.io/README.md

 Researchers often aim for a sufficiently high statistical power (e.g., typically 80% or higher) to ensure that their study has a good chance of detecting meaningful effects.
 Adequate statistical power is crucial for drawing reliable conclusions and avoiding false interpretations of the data.

 &nbsp;
+_________________
+&nbsp;

 #### **The Perils of Multiple Comparison and P-hacking: Unveiling the Pitfalls of Data Analysis**
 Data analysis plays a crucial role in scientific research and decision-making processes.
 However, there are certain pitfalls that researchers and analysts must be aware of to ensure the integrity and reliability of their findings.
-Two key challenges in data analysis are multiple comparison and p-hacking.
+Two key challenges in data analysis are multiple comparisons and p-hacking.
 In this article, we will explore these concepts, understand their implications, and provide detailed examples to illustrate their perils.

   **Multiple comparison** refers to the practice of conducting multiple statistical tests or hypothesis tests simultaneously without appropriate adjustments.
 When multiple tests are performed on the same dataset or multiple variables are examined, the likelihood of obtaining false positive results increases.
 This is because random chance alone can   lead to the appearance of significant findings, even if there is no true effect or relationship in the population.

-Example: Imagine a medical study investigating the effects of a new drug on various health outcomes.
-Researchers decide to compare the drug's impact on blood pressure, cholesterol levels, and glucose levels.
+Imagine a medical study investigating the effects of a new drug on various health outcomes.
+Researchers decided to compare the drug's impact on blood pressure, cholesterol levels, and glucose levels.
 If each outcome is analyzed independently without adjusting for multiple comparisons, there is a higher chance of observing significant results purely due to chance, leading to potential false conclusions.

   **P-hacking**, also known as data dredging or fishing, involves manipulating data or analysis procedures to obtain statistically significant results.
 It refers to the selective reporting or analysis of data in order to achieve desired outcomes or significant p-values.
 This practice is highly problematic because it can introduce bias, mislead interpretations, and undermine the credibility of research findings.

-Example: Suppose a social scientist is examining the relationship between social media usage and self-esteem.
+Suppose a social scientist is examining the relationship between social media usage and self-esteem.
 Initially, the researcher measures self-esteem in various ways and tests multiple statistical models.
 After several unsuccessful attempts to find a significant relationship, they finally discover a small but statistically significant correlation between self-esteem and the number of followers on a specific social media platform.
 However, this result was obtained after trying various combinations and selectively reporting the analysis that yielded a significant finding, thus introducing a bias in the reported results.

-Both multiple comparison and p-hacking can have severe consequences.
+Both multiple comparisons and p-hacking can have severe consequences.
 They can lead to spurious or false-positive findings, misinterpretations, and misguided decision-making.
 Moreover, they erode the trust in scientific research and can have far-reaching implications in fields such as medicine, economics, and social sciences.

   **Mitigating the Pitfalls**

-To mitigate the perils of multiple comparison and p-hacking, it is important to adopt responsible and rigorous practices in data analysis.
+  To mitigate the perils of multiple comparisons and p-hacking, it is important to adopt responsible and rigorous practices in data analysis.
 Here are some key recommendations:

 * *Pre-registration*: Clearly define hypotheses and analysis plans in advance, reducing the temptation to selectively report findings post-analysis.